 Both deep sedation and general anesthesia render you either totally or nearly unconscious.
 You won't remember the procedure.

-To learn more about your options and to find out whether you’re a candidate for sedation dentistry, book an appointment online or phone the office.
-We’ll be happy to discuss your needs and answer all of your questions.
+To learn more about your options and determine whether you're a candidate for sedation dentistry, book an appointment online or phone the office.
+We'll be happy to discuss your needs and answer all your questions.

 Kerri Hill, DDS, offers a uniquely all-encompassing, patient-focused dental treatment experience in Beverly Hills.
 The expert behind some of Hollywood’s best smiles, Dr. Hill’s propensity for empathy and meticulous care allow her to make patients’ dreams a reality.
 Begin building your best smile with a comprehensive consultation at The Art of Dental Wellness.

 416 N Bedford Dr Suite 409, Beverly Hills, CA 90210